LiveScript (programming language)

 LiveScript is a functional programming language that transpiles to JavaScript.
-It was created by Jeremy Ashkenas—the creator of CoffeeScript—along with Satoshi Muramaki, George Zahariev, and many others.
-(The name may be an homage to the beta name of JavaScript; for a few months in 1995, it was called LiveScript before the official release.)
+It was created by Jeremy Ashkenas, the creator of CoffeeScript, along with Satoshi Muramaki, George Zahariev, and many others.
+(The name may be a homage to the beta name of JavaScript; for a few months in 1995, it was called LiveScript before the official release.)

 Syntax

 LiveScript is an indirect descendant of CoffeeScript.
-The following hello world program is written in LiveScript, but is also compatible with Coffeescript:
+The following "Hello, World!" program is written in LiveScript, but is also compatible with CoffeeScript: